Gameslinx/BeyondHomePlanetMod/README.md

 THESE INSTRUCTIONS ARE FOR KERBAL SPACE PROGRAM 1.6.1.
 FOR 1.6.0 AND BELOW, DO NOT USE THE BELOW LINKS - DOWNLOAD THE CORRECT VERSION MANUALLY

+WHEN UPDATING BEYOND HOME, DELETE YOUR SETTINGS.CFG OTHERWISE YOU WILL MISS OUT ON THE PERFORMANCE OPTIMIZATION

 1 - Drag and drop the "BeyondHome" folder to your "KerbalSpaceProgram/GameData" directory.

 2 - Download and install Kopernicus - https://github.com/Kopernicus/Kopernicus/releases/download/release-1.6.1-2/Kopernicus-1.6.1-2.zip